johnhelmuth/in-dire-straits-content/tatterpedia/5.ships/index.md

 **_Mid-sized Merchant Ship_**

-Owned and operated by Captain Chedi Janelduran, with a crew of 4, Captain, Pilot, Engineer, Loadmaster.
+Owned and operated by Captain Chedi Janelduran
+  - with a crew of 4
+  - Captain
+  - Pilot
+  - Engineer
+  - Loadmaster.
 Slipstream capable.

 ## A Single Red Eye